BaReinhard/Raspberry-Pi/HifiBerry.md

 ```
 I then decided this would be a perfect implementation to have `sudo pkill arecord` command added to the beginning of `shairportstart.sh` and have the `arecord -D plughw:2 -f dat | aplay -D plughw:2 -f dat&` added to the end of `shairportend.sh`.

 After I implemented it it restarted the pi and connected my device via the aux cable and grabbed another iPad to connect via AirPlay.
-First the AirPlay connected successfully, then I disconnected from AirPlay and BOOM! my aux connected device started playing.
+First the AirPlay connected successfully, then I disconnected from AirPlay and BOOM!
+My aux connected device started playing.
 I was sitting here thinking to myself "This is sooooo cool it actually worked".
 Then I connected the iPad back to AirPlay, as I sit still listening the my aux device.
 I couldn't couldn't understand where I went wrong.
 I immediately went back to the `pkill command` and checked that syntax was correct, everything checked out.
 Next, execute the script via `bash -x shairportstart.sh` it properly executes everything and now no noise.
 I spend some time researching `shairport-sync` and how I should use the sessioncontrol functionality.
 I see that they suggest ensuring that a shebang (`#!/bin/sh or #!/bin/bash or #!/usr/bin/python`) is being used and that you use full path names for each command (`/bin/pkill`).
 So naturally I use full pathnames and ensure the shebang is error free.
 Reboot and try again, still nothing...

 Now I'm beginning to get some what flustered and begin trying some other ways of killing scripts, thinking that pkill was the issue.
 I tried: